pdjr-signalk-plugins/ais-reporter/README.md

 **ais-reporter** is a
 [Signal K](https://www.signalk.org/)
-plugin which forwards AIS data on known vessels to one or more user-defined UDP *endpoints*.
+plugin which forwards AIS data on *known vessels* to one or more user-defined UDP *endpoints*.
+Known vessels in this context means the 'self' ship and all vessels from which AIS data is currently being received (Signal K uses the term *context* in a broadly similar sense).
-The plugin will typically be used to send AIS data to consolidation services like [MarineTraffic](https://www.marinetraffic.com).
+An endpoint is any remote service capable of receiving AIS data over UDP, typically this will include consolidation services like [MarineTraffic](https://www.marinetraffic.com).